PA-RISC Buses

 - Memory data blocks are transferred in 16, 32 or 64 Byte blocks

-- Provides cache and TLB coherency on multi-processor configurations as a snoopy bus
+- Provides cache and TLB coherency on multi-processor configurations, snoopy bus

-- Various clock speeds were supported, as a ratio of the processor clock speed 2/3 was common
+- Various clock speeds were supported, 2/3 processor clock was common

 - Maximum data rate depends on clock speed and bus width, with a common configuration of 60 MHz and 64-bit: 480 MB/s